ctongfei/gizmos/README.md

   - Full support for algebraic structures through [poly-algebra](https://github.com/ctongfei/poly-algebra).

-  - Sets are implemented as full Boolean algebras (contains support for infinite complement sets).

 Implicit conversions from Scala & Java collections to Poly collections are provided by importing the package `poly.collection.conversion._`.